hannesg/uri_template/README.md

 Benchmarks
 -----------------------

 I have assembled one benchmark based on the uritemplate-test examples.
 You can find them in the "benchmarks" folder.
-The short result: uri_template is 2-10x as fast as addressable on ruby 1.9.3.
+The short result: uri_template is 2-10x faster than addressable on ruby 1.9.3.